By Bjarne Viken & Cameron Rambert, co-founders of Digital Mined

 Go for larger jobs.
 Larger assignments give you the chance to take on more jobs that are similar or to try something new.
 It’s largely a matter of being strategic and using your existing clients as springboards to get more work.
 If you have established yourself as a highly skilled freelancer, your future prospects could include continuing in that role, creating and managing an agency or taking your work offline, if you choose.

-Hey freelancers, we’d love to hear your tips for how to make money on oDesk.
+We’d love to hear your tips for how to make money on Upwork.
 Add them in the comments section below!
-And if you want to read the full book, you can download it for free here.
+For additional help getting started, check out the information for freelancers in the Hiring Headquarters.